 The logo uses the same colors as Google’s branding: blue, red, yellow, and green.
 These colors link Google Cloud to its parent company, reinforcing trust and reliability.

-The cloud shape shows the platform’s role in providing cloud-based solutions like computing power, storage, and data analytics.
+The cloud shape illustrates the platform’s role in providing cloud-based solutions, such as computing power, storage, and data analytics.
 It highlights the flexibility and scalability these services offer to businesses.
 The cloud shape clarifies its function, while the colors connect it to Google’s larger ecosystem.
 This helps users recognize and trust the platform as part of the Google family.

 What is the logo of Google Cloud?